Dynamics 365 vs. NetSuite

 We often work with organizations that are evaluating NetSuite and Dynamics 365.
 While on the surface, both seem comparable in terms of capabilities, business functions, and infrastructure, there are some important distinctions.

 At Sunrise, we help growing businesses evaluate these platforms through the lens of future scalability, integration flexibility, and operational complexity.
-Whether your focus is on tightening your financial management, improving supply chain efficiency, or driving operational resilience, this article will guide you through a practical comparison of NetSuite and Dynamics 365 F&O—so you can choose the ERP that grows with your business.
+Whether your focus is on tightening your financial management, improving supply chain efficiency, or driving operational resilience, this article will guide you through a practical comparison of NetSuite and Dynamics 365 Finance and Operations—so you can choose the ERP that grows with your business.

 Dynamics 365 Overview